Gov. Reynolds praises Dubuque, touts importance of downtown development during visit

 “A big part is finding that niche, determining what makes (that business) different and what makes it a destination spot,” she said.

-Reynolds’ latest stop in Dubuque provided her yet another glimpse at the progress taking place downtown.
+Reynolds’ latest stop in Dubuque provided her with yet another glimpse at the progress taking place downtown.

 “The revitalization that has taken place in Dubuque is incredible,” she said.
 “It is a destination spot.
 They’ve been able to figure out how to bring multiple partners together to continue to renovate existing buildings and really bring culture and arts and job opportunities to life.”